jverne/jverne.github.io/_posts/2015-09-18-pithon-hackini.md

   - hacking
 ---

-My daughter made a sign declaring when it is suitable for us to do some Python Hacking:
+My daughter made a sign declaring when it is suitable for us to do some Python Hacking ("Pithon Hackini"):

 Living with a 5-year old is often an exercise in time-management, leading us to experiment with various go/no-go signs related to when we need to do some work, or when TV is off limits, and so on.
 It appears she has internalized this mode of communication.

-We decided this ought to be a cocktail of some sort.
-We decided it needed to be a classic 1920s martini, with a twist.
+We decided this ought to be a cocktail of some sort, and it needed to be a classic 1920s martini, with a twist.
 Well, not a "twist" because that isn't classic. _Anyway_, we give you...

 The "Dirty Hacktini":